ithinkandicode/JYDGE-Enhanced-Mod/README.md

   - *Aims to discourage wasting points with these weaker starter weapons.*
 - Ion Rifle:
   - Raised medal requirement slightly (18 > 20).
-  - *This makes it consistent with other requirements, as most weapons unlock after every 10 medals.*
+  - *Makes it consistent with other weapons, as most of them unlock every 10 medals.*
-- Ion Shotgun:
-  - Now unlocked after 100 medals, instead of 70.
-  - Base damage has been doubled (7 > 14).
-  - Max targets: 2 > 4
-  - *Ion weapons feel pretty weak in vanilla, especially with so few perks.
-This massive buff lets the Ion Shotgun contend with other late-game weapons.*
 - Rypid Plasma (Plasma SMG):
   - Increased damage: 12 > 16
   - Faster reload: 1.75 > 1.25
+  - Now unlocks at 60 medals, instead of 30.
   - *Makes this flamethrower feel a lot more powerful.*
-- Lead Sniper:
+- Snyper:
   - Increase damage: 100 > 140
   - *Lets you score one-shots more reliably, and makes upgrades even more powerful.*
+- Ion Spread (Ion Shotgun):
+  - Base damage has been doubled (7 > 14).
+  - Max targets: 2 > 4
+  - Now unlocked after 100 medals, instead of 70.
+  - *Ion weapons feel pretty weak in vanilla, especially with so few perks.
+This massive buff lets the Ion Shotgun contend with other late-game weapons.*
 - Tiny Ryckets (Rocket Launcher):
   - Increased damage: 20 > 25
   - *Rockets now deal slightly more damage on impact.*